-We have audited the consolidated financial statements of ABC Company and its subsidiaries ("the Group") set out on pages ...... to ......, which comprise the consolidated statement of financial position as at 31 December 20X1, and [the consolidated statement of profit or loss and] the consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of ABC Company and its subsidiaries ("the Group") set out on pages to, which comprise the consolidated statement of financial position as at 31 December 20X1, and [the consolidated statement of profit or loss and]10 the consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including material accounting policy information.

-In Hong Kong, it is a common practice to disclose the place of incorporation of the company.
+8 In Hong Kong, it is a common practice to disclose the place of incorporation of the company.

-The sub-title "Report on the Audit of the Consolidated Financial Statements" is unnecessary in circumstances when the second sub-title "Report on Other Legal and Regulatory Requirements" is not applicable.
+9 The sub-title "Report on the Audit of the Consolidated Financial Statements" is unnecessary in circumstances when the second sub-title "Report on Other Legal and Regulatory Requirements" is not applicable.

-HKAS 1 (Revised) allows entities to present comprehensive income using either a one statement approach (i.e. a single "statement of profit or loss and other comprehensive income") or a two-statement approach (i.e. a "statement of profit or loss" together with a "statement of profit or loss and other comprehensive income").
+10 HKAS 1 allows entities to present comprehensive income using either a one statement approach (i.e. a single "statement of profit or loss and other comprehensive income") or a two-statement approach (i.e. a "statement of profit or loss" together with a "statement of profit or loss and other comprehensive income").
 Different terms may be used as long as they are consistent with the titles of the corresponding statements.